UNDERSTANDING THE WORLD

 LITERACY

-Literacy is taught through the Jolly Phonics program, making learning fun with songs, stories, and actions for each sound.
+Literacy is taught through the Jolly Phonics Programme, making learning fun with songs, stories, and actions for each sound.
 Our curriculum follows the UK’s Early Years Foundation Stage, covering seven key areas of learning.

 Acquisition of language is valued as a key to promoting wider learning.
 By providing a stimulating environment for them, students are motivated to think about their experiences.
 Opportunities are created for students to express themselves confidently, and skills are nurtured which enable them to communicate fully through speech and in writing.